 - Green (I’ve got it, it’s all good)

-1-2-3 Fingers—This works the same as colour cards.
+- 1-2-3 Fingers—This works the same as color cards.
 Students hold fingers up to respond:

 - 1 finger (Lost)